 There are a few notes that apply to the above steps:

-Replaying logs - For testing the above approach of extracting statements from the audit logs is also a viable option to not only see what type of queries users or applications run, but also to test the same queries on the new ODAS instance.
+Replaying logs - For testing the above approach of extracting statements from the audit logs is also a viable option to not only see what type of queries users or applications run, but also to test the same queries on the new Okera instance.
 For more performance related testing, this assumes that both cluster instances have been provisioned with equal resources, and have access to the same source data that is accessed by the queries.
-Given that the ODAS Planner audit logs also contain the time when the query was sent, the execution of the queries on the new cluster could be timed in the same manner to compare the cluster performance.
-For more advanced comparison, the ODAS Worker audit logs could be compared between the clusters to see long a query ran in total, using the query ID field of the logs.
+Given that the Okera Policy Engine (planner) audit logs also contain the time when the query was sent, the execution of the queries on the new cluster could be timed in the same manner to compare the cluster performance.
+For more advanced comparison, the Okera Enforcement Fleet worker audit logs could be compared between the clusters to see long a query ran in total, using the query ID field of the logs.

-Upgrading an ODAS cluster requires common infrastructure skills that are also required by many other applications.
-Proper planning of the upgrade process, including the assessment of its impact on dependent systems, is key to being successful in rolling out a new ODAS version.
-Since ODAS is full containerized and is relying on common RDBMSs for storing its state, the upgrade process is akin to that of other transactional systems.
+Upgrading an Okera cluster requires common infrastructure skills that are also required by many other applications.
+Proper planning of the upgrade process, including the assessment of its impact on dependent systems, is key to being successful in rolling out a new Okera version.
+Since Okera is full containerized and is relying on common RDBMSs for storing its state, the upgrade process is akin to that of other transactional systems.

 Using a blue-green deployment approach lends itself well to this process, as it is easy to deploy new machine instances in a managed infrastructure.
 Being able to test old against new, perform regression testing and run performance tests, and migrate use-cases at a sustainable pace is further validating the upgrade approach.